MainShayne233/phoenix_notes/README.md

   end
 end
 ```
-To create this table in our database, we simply run:
+To create this table, we simply migrate our database by running:
 ```bash
 mix ecto.migrate
 ```